 Traditional metrics like First Contact Resolution and Average Speed of Answer are still critical to a successful contact center.
 Convenience and promptness are only on the rise in the modern service culture.

-Accenture dubbed the modern customer as the “Nonstop Customer.”
-In their Customer 2020 Strategy, they found 80 percent of consumers who switched to another provider due to poor service could have been swayed to stay if their issue was resolved the first time they reached out.
-Yet, FCR consistently remains a top frustration for consumers and a missed metric for contact centers
+Accenture dubbed the modern customer the Nonstop Customer.
+In their Customer 2020 Strategy, they found 80% of consumers who switched to a competitor due to poor service would’ve stayed if an agent resolved their issue the first time they reached out.

 In spite of the rising popularity of automation and digital channels in customer service, human interaction is still critical.
 Companies that care deeply about authenticity and empathy excel in delivering better customer service.

-We originally published this article on November 3, 2016 and updated it for tone and accuracy on May 2, 2019.
+We originally published this article on November 3, 2016 and updated it for tone and accuracy on May 27, 2021.